Curvature Perturbations and Anomaly explain Dark Energy: Introduction

 In our view dark energy is the left over cosmological constant.
 It can decay through QCD or QED conformal anomaly by emitting a pair of gluons or photons.
 So it continues to decay throughout the cosmological history.
-In fact it is the most unstable form of energy (in comparison to radiation and matter).
+In fact it once was the most unstable form of energy (in comparison to radiation and matter).
 That is why we did not notice it until hadronic decay channels are closed due to QCD phase transition.
 It still has the weak instability in the QED sector.
 It decays by emitting two photons through QED conformal anomaly.
 We can estimate the QED decay width $\Gamma_{QED}$.
-Surprisingly our scenario $\Gamma_{QED}\sim H$ reproduces the magnitude of dark energy now $\sqrt{M_p\Gamma_{QED}}\sim 10^{-3}eV$.
-We perform more detailed investigations in section 3.
+Surprisingly the equilibrium condition $\Gamma_{QED}\sim H$ reproduces the temperature when dark energy dominance begins $\sqrt{M_P\Gamma_{QED}}\sim 10^{-3}eV$.

-The conformal mode $\sqrt{-g}\sim e^{4\omega}$ can be related to curvature perturbation $e^{2\Phi}$ in the conformal Newtonian gauge.
-So our idea works in generic inflation/quintessence theories \cite{RP}\cite{CDS}.
-The possible connection between anomaly and inflation has been suggested in the earliest work\cite{Infst}.
-Our proposal is on the close elation between anomaly and dark energy.
-Unlike inflation theory, the relevant anomaly is the QCD and QED gauge anomaly.
-The anomaly is the inevitable $\omega$ dependence of the theory.
-Our claim is that such a theory agrees with dark energy.